 The most important factor is whether you’re having brunch ceremony or an afternoon/evening celebration.
-Brunch/ morning weddings are typically much shorter, with a ceremony and reception lasting about 3 hours, with afternoon or evening weddings lasting 6+.
-But remember coverage starts long before you walk down the aisle.
-We average about 5 to 6 hours of total coverage for brunch weddings, while afternoon and evening weddings need at least 8 hours.
+Brunch/ morning weddings are typically much shorter, with a ceremony and reception lasting about 3 hours total, while the average afternoon or evening weddings lasts 6 or more.
+But remember, coverage starts long before you walk down the aisle.
+We average about 5 to 6 hours of total coverage for brunch weddings, while afternoon and evening weddings need AT LEAST 8 hours.

-Another factor is your ceremony length, as well as how much time there will be between the ceremony and the start of the reception.
+Another factor is your ceremony length, as well as how much time there will be BETWEEN the ceremony and the start of the reception/ cocktail hour.
 For example, a Catholic ceremony can be several hours long and will often be much earlier in the day, due to church and Mass schedules.
 The reception may not be until much later in the evening.
 This means that many of your group photos and family photos can be taken during that huge gap.
 Additionally, there’s sometimes a several hour gap between the end of the ceremony and the start of cocktail hour at the reception.
-If this is your plan, you will most likely need more than 8 hours of coverage.
+If this is your plan, you will most likely need more than 8-12 hours of coverage.
 But if your ceremony is 30 minutes or less, and is immediately followed by your reception, you can get away with less.

 Side note: if you are getting married in the late fall or winter, when the sunsets much earlier in the day, it’s definitely worth considering doing a First Look so that you can capture all of those pictures before the sun sets.
-Daytime pictures look very different than nighttime pictures and you’ll need to decide what style you want your wedding photos to be.
+Daytime pictures look VERY different than pictures taken at night and you’ll need to decide what style you want your wedding photos to be.
 Our style is light and airy and it means shooting in natural light.
 But, if your ceremony is later in the day you must get those important family, wedding party, and couple’s pictures done before the ceremony.
-Remember those group pictures can take about an hour, and that means you’ll need AT LEAST a full hour of daylight after your ceremony if you aren’t doing a First Look.
+Remember those group pictures can take about an hour, and that means you’ll need AT LEAST a full hour of daylight AFTER YOUR CEREMONY ENDS if you aren’t doing a First Look.
 For more info on winter weddings check out this post.

 Here are examples of natural light photos taken during the day.